phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 - `-T` — allows non-Berkeley DB applications to easily load text files into databases.
 - `-t <method>` — specify the underlying access method (required when using `-T`).
 Here we're using the [Hash](https://docs.oracle.com/database/bdb181/html/gsg/CXX/accessmethods.html){:target="_blank"} access method, which is best suited for large data sets (ie: many users), where we aren't concerned about sequential access.
 The hash method is also more memory efficient, as we can typically access data with a single I/O operation (compared to [B-tree](https://docs.oracle.com/database/bdb181/html/gsg/CXX/accessmethods.html){:target="_blank"} for example).
-- `-f <file>` — read from the specified input file instead of STDIN.
+- `-f <file>` — read from the specified input file.
+- `<output>` — the last argument is our desired output DB file.

-Once you've created your user database, update its permissions.
-You should also delete the `users.txt` file, as we no longer require it and you should not keep plain-text passwords on your server.
+Once you've created your user database, update its permissions:

 {% highlight bash %}
 sudo chmod 0600 /etc/vsftpd/users.db
+{% endhighlight %}

+You should also delete `users.txt`, if you no longer need it:

+{% highlight bash %}
 sudo rm /etc/vsftpd/users.txt
 {% endhighlight %}